rob-picard-teleport/teleport/rfd/0208-selinux-policy.md

 The module source will be embedded in future Teleport agent binaries.
 This will ensure that the module is always compatible with the installed version of Teleport.

+A shell script will be added that will allow users to install and update the SELinux module.
+It will extract the embedded module source from the installed version of Teleport and build and install the SELinux module.
+This script will be included in release tarballs, but not DEB or RPM packages.

 `teleport-update` will be modified to support managing SELinux modules for Teleport SSH. `teleport-update` will install the SELinux module if configured to, and will remove it if it was previously installed and the user specified that they don't want the module installed now.
 If SELinux is not present on the host, the `teleport-update` will tell the user this and exit.
 If SELinux is present but